PS4 PRO SSD Upgrade Guide – The Best Options

 More Advantages For PS4 PRO Systems

-But now, the situation is changing in the favor of PS4 PRO since many games are being optimized to meet PS4 PRO standards.
+But now, the situation is changing in the favor of PS4 PRO.
+Many games now are being optimized to meet PS4 PRO standards.
 So if you’re a PS4 PRO user, expect a tangible performance gain once your favorite game is updated.

-So, with SATA 3.0 interface, powerful processor, and the new Boost Mode feature, PS4 PRO’s performance can be taken to higher levels.
-In fact, a professional game console like PS4 PRO with its premium features must be equipped with an SSD instead of a classical hard drive in order to acquire the utmost advantages out of it.
+So, with SATA 3.0 interface, powerful processor, and the new Boost Mode feature, PS4 PRO’s performance can be go to higher levels.
+In fact, a professional game console like PS4 PRO with its premium features you can equip with an SSD instead of a classical hard drive in order to acquire the utmost advantages out of it.

 Based on the fact that a high-end SSD is basically designed to undergo very difficult situations of data processing dealing with huge heaps of heavyweight, multitask workloads, which can happen only in advanced computer systems, and no matter how frequently or extremely you use your game console, the data workloads are considered minimal compared to that advanced computers are made to handle.

-For this reason we can confidently say that an enthusiast (high-end) SSD is not for game consoles, and you’ll just waste your money with it.
+For this reason we can confidently say that an enthusiast (high-end) SSD is not for game consoles.
+You’ll just waste your money with it.

 You have then two choices here, either go for a mainstream SSD or entry-level SSD.
-The mainstream SSD comes below the high-end SSD in terms of performance and speed, but it’s still a pretty good product for the overwhelming majority of computer users.
+The mainstream SSD comes below the high-end SSD in terms of performance and speed.
+It’s still a pretty good product for the overwhelming majority of computer users.
 But still.. we don’t recommend it for any game console, including PS4 Pro.

 We only recommend entry-level SSD, and it can easily drive PS4 Pro to the maximum level of performance.
 That’s because, as has been stated above, PS4 Pro processor is not designed to handle multitasks or instant heavy workloads that an SSD can handle.
 Just imagine it.
 The maximum data transfer rate PS4 Pro processor can handle is around 250 MB/s, and modern entry-level SSDs offer up to 500 MB/s sequential read and around 250 MB/s sequential write.
 (Note that write speed is only important when installing games, so it’s not a big deal here).